Madoshakalaka/yew-interop/CONTRIBUTING.md

 # What Doesn't Work

-- `cargo check/build/clippy/fix` at the workspace root doesn't enable features correctly because the use of mutually exclusive features in the `yew-interop` crate and its interaction with the `example` crate.
+- `cargo check/build/clippy/fix --features ...` at the workspace root doesn't enable features correctly because the use of mutually exclusive features in the `yew-interop` crate and its interaction with the `example` crate.

-- `cargo-make` is not used here.

 # What Works

 - `cargo fmt` at the workspace root
-- `cargo check/build/clippy/fix -p <package_name> ...`
+- `cargo check/build/clippy/fix -p <package_name> ...` at the workspace root (equivalently, cd to the package and run the command), you can specify feature flags `yew-next`/`yew-stable`/`script`.
+- `cargo check/build/clippy/fix` without `--features` flags at the workspace root.
+Because of the said reason, this will enable `yew-stable` and `script` features for all crates automatically.

-As an alternative, The [the dev-tool](dev-tool/src/bin) crate has everything you need.
+As an alternative, The [the dev-tool](dev-tool/src) crate has everything you need.
+It is a CLI, and if you run without arguments (`cargo run -p dev-tool`), it will show an interactive menu with the tasks and checks you can run.

+> the interactive menu has bad integration with JetBrains' Run window,
+> make sure to run it in a terminal

 # Before a PR

-> pre-pr is not yet implemented

 `cargo run -p dev-tool -- pre-pr`